For hundreds of years since the 11th century, the area around where St Matthew’s Church and School stands was dominated by Westminster Abbey.

 There was a certain amount of industry west of Parliament Square.
 The gas works dominated the area between Horseferry Road and Great Peter Street.
 The Broadwood piano factory was situated in Horseferry Road near where the junction with Monck Street is today.

-Shortly after St Matthew’s Church had been consecrated, St. Matthew’s School was built immediately adjacent to the church, in St Anne’s Street in 1851.
+Shortly after St Matthew’s Church had been consecrated, St. Matthew’s School was built immediately adjacent to the church, in St Ann’s Street.
 There had been a Ragged school in Old Pye Street but this school with a church foundation offered a sound education.
 A training college for National school teachers was in Victoria Street.

 Today, the school building has undergone many transformations since it opened in 1858 and visitors are often surprised to see the amount of space and light behind the big red doors on Old Pye Street.

-Our thanks to Jane Kennedy for this research.
+Our thanks to Jane Kennedy from St Matthew's Church for this research.